VictorioBerra/pocketpages-multitenant/README.md

 - Tenants tables
 - Users link to a tenant now
 - Tenant is required in the basepath of the URL.
 IE: `example.com/tenanta`
+- Middleware resolves the tenant based on the URL and fetches the tenant from the database

 ## Email